 International – World Lacrosse Umpire

 This is a World Lacrosse (formerly known as Federation of International Lacrosse / FIL) level – please consult the World Lacrosse website to see what is required.
-This must be done formally via Lacrosse Scotland, so if you are interested, please let the R&U Committee know so that we can help you to prepare.
+This must be done formally via Lacrosse Scotland, so if you are interested, please let the R&U Working Group know so that we can help you to prepare.